-8.4 We do guarantee that unless there are exceptional circumstances all items ordered will be completed within four months (reduced from six months Jan 2019) following the later of receipt of payment and the receipt of customer elements (such as cremation ash) where appropriate.
+8.4 We do guarantee that unless there are exceptional circumstances all items ordered will be completed within six months (increased June 2021 from four months due to personal circumstances of our artist and a move of premises) following the later of receipt of payment and the receipt of customer elements (such as cremation ash) where appropriate.
 Our current estimated lead time is always available to view on the Frequently Asked Questions page.

 8.5 Please allow an additional four weeks for orders which need to be sent off for hallmarking.

 8.6 We do guarantee that unless there are exceptional circumstances all deliveries of products will be dispatched within 5 days following order completion.

 8.7 We will process your order within six months this may be extended to six months in the case of death or serious illness again.
 Please see the FAQ page for current lead time estimates.

 8.8 The date of an order is whenever we receive your elements (hair/ash etc) and payment in full, whichever comes later.